nextbreakpoint/flink-k8s-toolbox/README.md

 Run the operator with a given namespace and Kubernetes config using the Docker image:

     docker run --rm -it -v ~/.kube/config:/kube/config flink-k8s-toolbox:1.2.6-beta operator run --namespace=test --kube-config=/kube/config

+## Configure task timeout

+The Flink Operator uses timeouts to recover for anomalies.
+The duration of the timeout has a default value of 300 seconds and can be changed setting the environment variable TASK_TIMEOUT (number of seconds).

+## Configure polling interval

+The Flink Operator polls periodically the status of the resources.
+The polling interval has a default value of 5 seconds and can be changed setting the environment variable POLLING_INTERVAL (number of seconds).